 Shaky hands is usually not a life-threatening issue, though it can affect daily life and may cause concern.
-This shakiness is known medically as a tremor, and could be one of many classifications and have various possible causes.
-Some tremors are harmless, while others are the result of an underlying issue.
+This shakiness is known medically as a tremor and could have various possible causes.
+Some tremors are harmless, while others are the result of an underlying issue and require treatment.

 Essential tremors are among the most widespread types of tremors, and many experts consider them the most common movement disorder.
 People over the age of 65 are most likely to develop an essential tremor, though they can affect anyone.
 The tremors are rhythmic and usually become less noticeable when a person is resting.
 Other signs of essential tremor include uncontrollable head-nodding, a quivering voice, and a change in gait.
 Essential tremor appears to be inheritable, though the cause is unknown.

 Functional tremors or psychogenic tremors often start abruptly and seemingly without cause.
 While they may affect all body parts, they are most common in the hands and feet.
-Stress and similar stimuli can worsen a psychogenic tremor, but it may improve when the person is not paying attention.
+Stress and similar stimuli can worsen a psychogenic tremor, but it may improve when the person is calm and relaxed.
 Many people with psychogenic tremors have an underlying condition, such as post-traumatic stress disorder or depression.